Martin A. Couney: Reputation

 Couney's reputation suffered after the 1911 Coney Island Fire.
 Despite all of the infants being rescued, the incident highlighted the dangers of caring for infants in amusement parks.
 Others decried the entire notion of infant incubators in fairgrounds.
 In the medical journal The Lancet in 1897, an article titled "The Danger of Making a Public Show of Incubators for Babies" lamented the proximity of infant incubators to animal exhibits and peep shows, concerned that the unsanitary conditions of the animal exhibits would endanger the babies.
 It was also seen as inappropriate to house the infants so close to 'scandalous' peep shows, especially as the Infantorium shows attracted many families and children.
 The perceived dangers of 'preemie' fairground exhibits were accentuated by imposter shows, which began appearing in fairgrounds as a result of the profitability of shows such as Couney's Infantorium.
 These shows often did not adhere to the same cleanliness and professional standards as the well-known Infantorium.
 As a result, medical journals at the time condemned the shows as risky and dangerous for the premature infants.

-The support of Julian Hess, who came to be known as the father of American neonatology, during the 1933 Chicago World Fair improved Couney's reputation.
+The support of Julius Hess, who came to be known as the father of American neonatology, during the 1933 Chicago World Fair, improved Couney's reputation.
 The exhibit ran for two consecutive summers, over 18 months from 1933–1934.
 The facility cost $75,000 ($1.4 million today) to construct and was fronted by a huge sign bearing the words, “Living Babies in Incubators”.
 By the end of the second summer, Chicago's health commissioner had become involved in Couney's efforts.
 It was not long after the end of the fair that Chicago became the first American city to officially implement policies for the explicit purpose of premature infant care.

 Throughout Couney's career, whenever a midway or fairground closed, Couney attempted to donate his incubators to local hospitals, though his donations were never accepted.
 By the year of Couney's death in March 1950, incubators had been integrated into public hospitals.
 Couney is now recognised as a pioneer of early infant care.
 His exhibits worked against the claims of the then popular eugenics movement and helped introduce the issue of premature births to the general populace.
 Due to the high fatality rates of prematurely born infants in the first half of the twentieth century, the topic was generally undiscussed.
 Couney's promotion of his Infantorium demonstrated that 'preemie' infant care could be successful, if expensive.